Stuart Lake (baseball)

-Stuart Daniel Lake is an American college baseball coach who is currently the Coordinator of Baseball Administration / Director of Player Development for South Carolina Gamecocks baseball.
+Stuart Daniel Lake (born August 29, 1971) is an American college baseball coach who is currently the Coordinator of Baseball Administration / Director of Player Development for South Carolina Gamecocks baseball.
 He was named the Big South Coach of the Year in 2011, when the Charleston Southern Buccaneers went 29–30 and tied for third place in the conference after finishing last in 2010.

 Playing career

 In the early 1990s, Lake played baseball at USC Salkehatchie and Newberry College and graduated from Charleston Southern University in 1994.

 Coaching career

 Assistant coaching

 After graduating from Charleston Southern in 1994, Lake spent four years as a high school baseball coach.
 His first collegiate coaching experience came in four seasons with South Carolina (1999–2002).
 During his tenure, the Gamecocks appeared in three NCAA Tournaments and were national runners-up once.
 Lake then spent one season at College of Charleston (2003), three at Ole Miss (2004–2006), and two at The Citadel (2007–2008).